Archive for the ‘Tools You Can Use’ Category

 Social Media for Social Good Camp will focus on practical, down-to-earth tactics and strategies that busy professionals can immediately take to engage supporters.
 The emphasis is on actionable takeaways.
 You’ll be introduced to several examples of nonprofits and volunteer organizations that are creating impact – with real-world examples you can learn from.

-We encourage interaction and questions during our sessions!
-Let us know what you’d like to see covered, and tell us if you have any lessons learned that you’d like to share.
+We encourage interaction and questions during our sessions! what you’d like to see covered, and tell us if you have any lessons learned that you’d like to share.

 Some of the questions we’ll cover: